Gaza Province

 Gaza is a province of Mozambique.
 It has an area of 75,709 km2 and a population of 1,422,460 (2017 census), which is the least populous of all the provinces of Mozambique.
 Xai-Xai is the capital of the province.

-Inhambane Province is to the east, Manica Province to the north, Maputo Province to the south, South Africa to the west, and Zimbabwe to the northwest.
+It borders Inhambane Province is to the east, Manica Province to the north, Maputo Province to the south, South Africa to the west, and Zimbabwe to the northwest.

+History

+The province gets its name from the Gaza Empire, named after the grandfather of the First Monarch of the Gaza Empire, Soshangane.
+His great-grandson, Ngungunhane, known as “Lion of Gaza” was the last emperor of the Gaza Empire and the final monarch of the Nxumalo dynasty.
+Portuguese emissaries attempted to have him sign treaties recognizing Portugal's sovereignty in the region in 1885.
+Ngungunhane, however, refused to sign these treaties.
+On November 7, 1895, a direct confrontation between the Portuguese and Ngungunhane's forces took place in Coolela, leading to Ngungunhane fleeing to Chaimite for refuge.

+The territories of the Gaza Empire are now ruled by Mozambique, South Africa and Zimbabwe.
+The province correlates roughly to the portion of the empire that is within the borders of Mozambique.

 Geography

-Most of the district lies in the basin of the Limpopo River, which runs from northwest to southeast through the district, emptying into the Indian Ocean near Xai-Xai.
+Most of the province lies in the basin of the Limpopo River, which runs from northwest to southeast through the province, emptying into the Indian Ocean near Xai-Xai.
 The Changane River, a tributary of the Limpopo, forms part of the province's eastern boundary.
-The Rio dos Elefantes (Olifants River) flows into the district from the west through the Massingir Dam, to empty into the Limpopo.
+The Rio dos Elefantes (Olifants River) flows into the province from the west through the Massingir Dam, to empty into the Limpopo.

 The Save River forms the northern boundary of the province.

 The Limpopo railway, which connects Zimbabwe and Botswana to the port of Maputo, runs through the province, entering Zimbabwe at the border town of Chicualacuala.

-The province, including the towns of Xai-Xai and Chokwe, were greatly affected by the 2000 Mozambique flood.
+The province, including the towns of Xai-Xai and Chokwe, were greatly affected by the 2000 Mozambique flood amid the month-long heavy rainfall accompanying Cyclone Leon-Eline.

-Limpopo National Park lies within the province, bounded by the Elefantes and Limpopo rivers and the South African border.
+Limpopo National Park lies within the province, bounded by the Olifants and Limpopo rivers and the South African border.
 Banhine National Park lies in the east-central portion of the province.
 The Great Limpopo Transfrontier Park and its associated conservation area, which is in the process of being formed, will cover the northern part of the province, including both national parks, and extend into adjacent parts of Mozambique, South Africa, and Zimbabwe.

 Districts

 The province was created on October 20, 1954, when Sul do Save District was divided into the districts of Gaza, Inhambane, and Lourenço Marques (later renamed Maputo).
 In 1978, Mozambique's districts were renamed provinces.

-Gaza Province is divided into the 11 districts of:
+Gaza Province is divided into 14 districts: